 Cereal grains are the main source of folic acid, the synthetic version of folate, or vitamin B9.
 In addition, the Food and Drug Administration requires the addition of folic acid to grain products in this country.
 Good sources of vitamin B6 include fortified cereals, beans, poultry and fish, as well as some fruits and vegetables, including dark leafy greens, oranges, papayas and cantaloupe.
 Vitamin B12 can be found in red meats, poultry, fish, and other seafood, as it is only naturally found in animal products.
 However, it can also be consumed via fortified breakfast cereals or enriched nondairy milk such as soy or rice milk.

 Could any medications I may be taking have an effect on my homocysteine level?

 Yes.
 There are numerous drugs that may either increase or decrease the amount of homocysteine in your body.
 You should always keep your healthcare provider and pharmacist aware of any medications, traditional or herbal, that you are taking since they may affect the test results.
-Azaribine, carbamazepine, methotrexate, nitrous oxide, and phenytoin can all cause increased levels of homocysteine.
+Carbamazepine, methotrexate, nitrous oxide, and phenytoin can all cause increased levels of homocysteine.
+Azaribine also raises homocysteine levels, though it was prohibited by the FDA in 1976.
+Colestipol and niacin, both lipid-lowering agents, can also increase homocysteine levels.
 Oral contraceptives can also affect the metabolism of homocysteine.